TimothySjiang/facerecognitionbrain-api/README.md

 # facerecognitionbrain-api

-This is the backedn of facerecognitionbrain
+This is the backend of facerecognitionbrain web application